laliconfigcat/trello-render-repro/README.md

 ```

 Create a new Power-Up pointing to the ngrok url.
-Set up the board buttons and card back section capabilities.
+Set up the card button and card back section capabilities.

 Repro: